hannadrehman/react-redux-starter/README.md

   "remove-dist": "deletes /dist folder",
-  "test:stage": "starts JEST test tool with TEST_ENV=development", "test:prod": "starts JEST test tool with TEST_ENV=production", "installmodules": "will install all modules npm or yarn you have to edit it", "copy:stage": "moves the code to dev server, edit if dev server changes", "copy:prod": "moves the code to dev server, edit if production server changes", "setproxy": "clearproxy httpproxy httpsproxy will be called by this in series", "setlocalregistry": "changes the default registry to desired, can be changes if local registry changes", "deploy:build-stage": "starts jest test:stage , covereage:stage ,prebuild,deploy:stage and calls them in sequence", "deploy:build-prod": "starts jest test:prod , covereage:prod ,prebuild,deploy:prod and calls them in sequence", }
+  "test:stage": "starts JEST test tool with TEST_ENV=development", "test:prod": "starts JEST test tool with TEST_ENV=production", }

 ```